-Fifth, our data allow for only a tentative estimate of the impact of insurers' portfolio shifts on market yields.
-However, the feedback effects from rising bond demand in an environment of falling yields may have been significant.
-In 2014, German insurers were responsible for about 40% of the net acquisition of bonds by German residents, even though insurers only account for 12.5% of the direct holdings of bonds by German residents.
-Furthermore, the higher duration of German government bond (bund) holdings by German insurers was associated with higher three-month-ahead excess returns on holdings of bunds and lower future realised bund yields - analogous to the impact of convexity hedging by MBS investors on US Treasury yields.
+Fifth, although our data allow for only a tentative estimate of the impact of insurers' portfolio shifts on market yields, we find that the feedback effects from rising bond demand in an environment of falling yields may have been significant.
+In 2014, German insurers were responsible for about 40 percent of the net acquisition of bonds by German residents, even though insurers only account for 12.5 percent of the direct holdings of bonds by German residents.
+Furthermore, the higher duration of German government bond (bund) holdings by German insurers was associated with higher 3-month-ahead excess returns on holdings of bunds and lower future realised bund yields-analogous to the impact of convexity hedging by MBS investors on US Treasury yields.

-Our findings challenge the notion that the fall in the term premium in late 2014 and early 2015 was a sign of investor risk-seeking.
-Rather, it could have been, at least in part, the consequence of insurers' attempts to contain the financial risks represented by duration mismatches.
+Our findings puts the fall in the term premium in late 2014 and early 2015 in a different light from the usual interpretation that it was a sign of investor riskseeking.
+Rather than exuberance on the part of investors who are happy to take on more risk, it could have been, at least in part, the consequence of attempts of insurers to contain the financial risks represented by duration mismatches.
 The expression "not waving but drowning" in the title of our paper makes reference to the poem of the same title by the British poet Stevie Smith.
 Her poem describes the flailing by a drowning man being mistaken by on-lookers as waving.
 In the same vein, the deeply negative term premium may have been associated with attempts to keep risks in check, not of exuberance that seeks greater risk.
-Ironically, such prudent risk management at the firm level may have had an aggregate effect of increasing the potential for a sharp reversal and snap-back of long-dated yields.
+Ironically, such prudent risk management at the firm level may have had an aggregate effect of contributing to an undershooting of long-dated yields.